 The flexibility of on-line learning allows you to fit your studies around your other life commitments.

 Note that the first two years of the Bachelor of Natural Medicine programme are available by both the on-campus learning option and the on-line learning option.
 The third (final clinical) year is delivered on-campus only.
 You can study just one course at a time, or take up to four courses per semester.
-The degree can be completed in three years full-time or up to seven years part-time.
+The degree can be completed in three years full-time or up to six years part-time.
 The total credits for this qualification are 360.

 The NZ Certificate in Study and Career Preparation (Natural Medicine) Level 4 is 20 weeks (including holiday weeks) and is currently only available on-line.
 This a 60 credit programme.